C'est Nicolas qui paie: Government and left-wing reaction

 The trend reportedly worried aides of President Emmanuel Macron, as the demographic represented by "Nicolas" was a core part of his initial support base.
 The government, including the finance ministry (Bercy) and the prime minister's office (Matignon), closely monitored the phenomenon.
 An advisor to the prime minister told RTL that the government "made the same observation as the Nicolas-supporters: that the social system weighs too heavily on the active population."

 Critics on the left, such as former presidential advisor Gaspard Gantzer, described the "Nicolas" character as a Trojan horse for "reactionary identity politics."

 Analysis

 The creator of the anonymous X account that propelled the meme claimed to be apolitical, but voiced admiration for Javier Milei, the libertarian president of Argentina.
 The creator also explicitly distanced the "Nicolas" movement from the gilets jaunes.

 Political analyst Jérôme Fourquet also distinguished the two, describing the "Nicolas" phenomenon as a right-wing frustration over taxes, in contrast to the gilets jaunes.
 The slogan has been called a new take on an older French expression, "C'est bibi qui paie" ("I'm the one who pays").

+In January 2026, economist Xavier Timbeau published an economic analysis for the Observatoire français des conjonctures économiques (OFCE) examining the economic validity of the Nicolas meme that compares a young active worker to retirees or benefit recipients.
+Using data from the World Inequality Database, the study identified the "equilibrium point" in the French fiscal system—the income level where an individual's tax contributions equal the value of public benefits and services received.
+The analysis found that this tipping point is located at the 70th percentile of the income distribution, meaning that net contributors to the system belong to the wealthiest 30% of the population.
+Specifically, for a single person to be in the fiscal position of Nicolas (a net payer), they must earn approximately €4,200 gross monthly income (excluding pension contributions), which corresponds to a net after-tax income of €2,550.
+Consequently, the vast majority of the population,including many who might identify with the meme, are actually net beneficiaries of the French redistribution system.